 In my twenties, I found a love for the gym.
-Having been overweight after the births of my children, hard work was and is the only way to change and I knew it.
-Seeing the changes and the power I had over my body and the ability for it to be sculpted by diet and exercise was and is fascinating to me.
+Having been overweight after the births of my children, hard work was and is the only way to change, I knew it.
+Seeing the changes and the power I had over my body, the ability for it to be sculpted by not only diet but also exercise was and is fascinating to me.

 During that time, I entered, competed and won a national title in Women's Open Class Natural Bodybuilding Middle Weight.

 Cardio quickly became my exercise of choice, it was freeing.
 A bucket list goal to finish a marathon was my lure to distance running which ended up with my new found love of ultra distance, 50k's, 100k's, 100 milers, 24 hour and 48 hour races, not relays all done alone.
 Ultra running was my life, I represented the state of South Carolina at a national qualifier in March 2014, as a walk on novice runner and finished 4th overall with the elites in ultra from all over the United States.
+In 2019, I won a 24 hour track race outright and am now the proud record holder for that course.
 I have also competed an completed Ironman 70.3 San Juan in 2011.

 Then along came Gabriella Walters with her creation of Inferno Hot Pilates that couples with Bikram Yoga to perfection.
 I tried and fell in love with this workout genre.
 Gabriella came to Columbia, held a teacher training, so there was no choice but to get certified to teach.

 My choice of a healthy lifestyle, in conjunction with a daily workout routine has helped me maintain a healthy weight, positive mental attitude and also self love and discipline.